-While some companies welcome back a small group of staff following over a year of work-from-home mandates, many organizations have elected to let employees work remotely on a permanent basis.
+While some companies have welcomed back employees following extended work-from-home mandates, many organizations have elected to let employees work remotely on a permanent basis.
 IT admins and CTO’s that equipped their employees with desktop PC’s – which are often less expensive and easier to maintain – quickly realized a laptop & dock would be just as essential as the workers themselves.

 All those remote workers needed a way to communicate.
 A necessity for collaboration software such as Microsoft Teams and Cisco Webex, caused a skyrocketing demand for hardware such as webcams, wireless headsets & keyboards, and IP phones.

 It’s not just demand for hardware that’s leaving consumers empty-handed.
 Raw material shortages for semiconductors have left manufacturers with little choice but to halt assembly lines, hampering the availability of new computer chips.
-Many of us watched with a mix of amusement and disbelief this past March when a large cargo ship – carrying items such as microchips – became wedged across the Suez Canal, effectively blocking a significant global commerce waterway for an entire week.
+Many of us watched with a mix of amusement and disbelief last year when a large cargo ship – carrying items such as microchips – became wedged across the Suez Canal, effectively blocking a significant global commerce waterway for an entire week.